OP-Engineering/op-s2/README.md

 ---

 Modern encryption module for React Native.
 Uses `Keychain` on iOS and the [official libraries](https://developer.android.com/jetpack/androidx/releases/security), `KeyStore`/`EncryptedSharedPreferences`, on Android.
-It uses hardware backed-up encryption when possible, as well as JSI bindings for speed.
+It uses hardware backed-up encryption (when possible, depending on the Android vendors' implementation), as well as JSI bindings for speed.
 It also supports Biometric authentication.

 Created by [ospfranco](https://github.com/sponsors/ospfranco)